Childbirth classes: Get ready for labor and delivery

 - Connect with your partner or labor coach.
 Childbirth classes offer your partner or labor coach the chance to understand childbirth, too — as well as how to support you during labor.

 - Discuss options for handling pain.
-You'll practice various methods for coping with contractions, such as breathing techniques, relaxation and visualization.
-Most classes also cover the pros and cons of common medications, such as narcotic analgesics and epidural blocks.
+You'll practice methods, such as breathing techniques, relaxation and visualization, for coping with contractions.
+Most classes also cover the pros and cons of common medications, such as epidural blocks.

 - Get the basics on medical interventions and possible complications.
 Find out how routine interventions can influence the course of labor.